GIScience/gis-training-resource-center/content/Module_5/en_qgis_module_5_ex3.md

 __Export as Image__

-1. In the print layout click on `Layer` -> `Export as Image`
+1. In the print layout click on `Layer` -> `Export as Image`.
 2. Chose the __Result__ folder in the folder you have created in step 1.
-Give the file the name of the project e.g 2022_04
+Give the file the name of the project e.g 2022_04.
-3. Click on `Save`
+3. Click on `Save`.
 4. The window "Image Export Options" will appear.
+Click `Save`.
-Click `Save` Now the image can be found in the result folder in the folder you created in Step 1
+Now the image can be found in the result folder in the folder you created in Step 1.

 __Export as PDF__

-1. In the print layout click on `Layer` -> `Export as PDF`
+1. In the print layout click on `Layer` -> `Export as PDF`.
 2. Chose the __Result__ folder in the folder you have created in step 1.
-Give the file the name of the project e.g 2022_04
+Give the file the name of the project e.g 2022_04.
-3. Click on `Save`
+3. Click on `Save`.
 4. The window "PDF Export Options" will appear.
 For the best results, select the `lossless` image compression.
-5. Click `Save`
+5. Click `Save`.

-Now the image can be found in the result folder in the folder you created in Step 1
+Now the image can be found in the result folder in the folder you created in Step 1.

 ```{figure} /fig/map_output_example_ex.png